-Colorado man skips sentencing hearing in drunk driving trial
+Colorado man convicted of drunk driving skips sentencing

 Court officials say Christopher is now wanted on $50,000 cash-only bond.

-Christopher was found guilty in June of vehicular homicide, vehicular assault, child abuse, driving under the influence of alcohol, and reckless driving.
+Christopher was found guilty in June of vehicular homicide, vehicular assault, child abuse, driving under the influence of alcohol and reckless driving.

 Authorities say 36-year-old Matthew Smith and 41-year-old Trent Johnson were killed, while Johnson’s son was injured in the 2017 crash.